Posted by Harvey Jones15 Jun 2024

 What do you wear to the ice hotel?

-Canada, Finland, Japan, Norway, Romania, Sweden, Switzerland and of course Lapland all have ice hotels for you to stay in.
+Canada, Finland, Japan, Norway, Romania, Sweden, Switzerland and of course Lapland all have ice hotels for you to visit or stay in.

-• Visiting from December to February is intense and extra-wintery, with extreme cold and very little daylight
+• Visiting from December to February is intense and extra wintry, with extreme cold and very little daylight.

-• March, April and early May is the spring in the Arctic, featuring long sunny days and temperatures ranging
+• March, April and early May are the spring months in the Arctic, featuring long sunny days and temperatures ranging.

-from minus ten to 10 degrees Centigrade.
-In fact ice hotels are often the least busy during January, March and April
+from -10 to 10 degrees Centigrade.
+In fact, ice hotels are often the least busy during January, March and April.

 • Make sure you use the loo before you go to sleep, to save you getting up and making your way to the facilities in the